Web Analytics

 Babies wake briefly between sleep cycles as well, but they may or may not go right back to sleep.
 So, night wakings themselves are not a problem and are completely natural.
 Most restless nights are due to difficulties getting back to sleep, or re-settling, after waking.

-Did you know that most babies are capable of re-settling to sleep on their own when they are very young?
+Did you know that many babies are capable of re-settling to sleep on their own when they are very young?
 In one study, 1-month-olds re-initiated sleep on their own in one out of every three night wakings.3

 But when scientists followed babies through their first year, 57% gradually began sleeping better by re-settling on their own more, but 43% re-settled on their own less over time.3 Why did some babies develop this ability further while others seemed to have forgotten it?